Breast Lift (Mastopexy) Brighton, Melbourne

 Correction of droopy breasts can be achieved by filling the breasts back up again with implants, surgically lifting the breast tissue, or a combination of both.

 Most commonly due to a combination of pregnancy, breastfeeding, and the effects of gravity, some women’s breasts will drop from their original position on the front of the chest.
-Although the volume may remain sufficient, without the support of a good bra the shape of the breast is often disappointing and can lead to a lack of confidence, especially when it comes to wearing swimwear.
 Many women will also complain of a lack of volume.
 Specialist plastic surgeon Mr David Morgan can surgically lift your breasts back to their desired position.

 Correction of droopy breasts is referred to as a mastopexy (breast lift), and can be achieved by simply filling the breast back up again with implants, surgically lifting the breast tissue, or a combination of both.
 All of these procedures will result in some scarring on the breasts, but the extent will depend upon your particular circumstance and what you wish to achieve.